-People who suffer damage can’t wait too long to take legal action.
+- People who suffer damage can’t wait too long to take legal action.

-The deadlines vary depending on the type of case.
+- The deadlines vary depending on the type of case.
 For example, someone who wants to sue for defamation – damage to a person’s reputation – has one year to take a case.

-When a crime takes place, the lawyer for the prosecution decides whether there is enough evidence to accuse someone of the crime.
+- When a crime takes place, the lawyer for the prosecution decides whether there is enough evidence to accuse someone of the crime.

-Generally, there is no deadline for bringing a criminal case against someone of a crime.
+- Generally, there is no deadline for bringing a criminal case against someone of a crime.

 The Criminal Code states whether a crime is punishable in this way.

 Role of Person Who Suffered Damage or of the Victim

-The person who suffered damage must prove that the person being sued is responsible for the damage.
+- The person who suffered damage must prove that the person being sued is responsible for the damage.

-More specifically, the person suing must prove that the other person committed a fault and that this fault caused the damage.
+- More specifically, the person suing must prove that the other person committed a fault and that this fault caused the damage.

-Since the government takes the accused to court, the victim is usually a key witness in the case.
+- Since the government takes the accused to court, the victim is usually a key witness in the case.

-The person taking the case must convince the judge that his version of the events is more probable than the other version presented.
-It is not necessary to convince the judge that his version is true "beyond a reasonable doubt".
+- The person taking the case must convince the judge that his version of the events is more probable than the version of the person being sued.

-If the government does not present enough evidence, or if the accused raises a reasonable doubt, the accused must be found not guilty.
+- If the government does not present enough evidence, or if the accused raises a reasonable doubt, the accused must be found not guilty.